aikn/aikn.github.io/_pages/about.md

 ------

 * Automated quality assessment of translations with Prabhkar Gupta, granted in US to Amazon Technologies.
-* Language model with structured penalty with Guillaume Bouchard, Cedric Ar- chambeau, Francis Bach and Julien Mairal, granted in US and EU to Xerox Corp.
+* Language model with structured penalty with Guillaume Bouchard, Cedric Archambeau, Francis Bach and Julien Mairal, granted in US and EU to Xerox Corp.
 * Salient And Non-Salient Regions Detection In Digital Entertainment Content Video Frames, filed in US by Amazon Technologies.
 * Audio-lip movement correlation measurement for dubbed content, filed in US by Amazon Technologies.
 * Multi-task and Multi-lingual Emotion Mismatch Detection for Automated Dubbing, filed in US by Amazon Technologies.